 You’ve spent years flying your turboprop and as sophisticated as it is, you still can’t get above weather.
 You also need to quickly get to more distant places, so extra speed is an important factor.
 It may be time for a light jet.

 This is the final installment of a four-part series on moving up through the ranks of aircraft from trainer to jet for the owner-flown pilot.

-You find that a lot of your missions take too long due to the need to fly around weather or are cancelled outright by weather.
+You find that a lot of your missions take too long due to the need to fly around weather or are canceled outright by weather.
 You can’t get above it.
 Or, you need that additional speed because you are making longer cross-country flights of 1,500 nautical miles or more.
 Going from Florida to New England, or from the Midwest to the West Coast at turboprop speeds can be incentives to go jet shopping.

 If you have a track record of owning pressurized aircraft with turbine engines, you’re ahead of the game.
 To begin, you might want to start out with a used jet, now you may have turbofan engines instead of turboprop engines.
-Eventually you may want a newer jet with better system integration and lower maintenance costs, or at a minimum an avionics upgrade to your used jet to ease the pilot workload.
+Eventually, you may want a newer jet with better system integration and lower maintenance costs or at a minimum an avionics upgrade to your used jet to ease the pilot workload.

 As for financing, if you have a demonstrated successful history of owning aircraft, it helps lenders get comfortable making a lending decision by knowing you understand how to own and maintain sophisticated equipment.
 Most people with prior ownership understand what they can and can’t manage.
 While there are transactional costs associated with moving up, most AOPA members make the move every three to four years if they are getting utility out of the aircraft and not just the joy of flying.